 Castration in standing position

 A few months later, however, the gelding is still behaving like a stallion: he not only mounts mares every chance he gets, but he also actually covers them.
-The mares cannot become in foal as a result, but behaviour of this kind will lead to problems should the stallion be sold.
+The mares cannot become in foal as a result, but behaviour of this kind will lead to problems should the animal be sold.
+Such a gelding will be indicated as ‘incorrectly castrated’ which is a ‘hidden defect’.
 The seller will be forced to take the horse back, refund the purchase price and must cover any consequential losses.
 That bill will then undoubtedly be presented to the vet who carried out the surgery.
 He will be lawfully liable for any and all damages if he failed to perform the operation in accordance with the generally accepted norms of the trade.

 If the castration is carried out properly, then the testosterone level in the blood will quickly drop from the stallion level to virtually zero.
 That will not happen if a small piece of testicle tissue remains behind during the operation.
 The results of blood tests for the presence of male sex hormone will then be dubious: the blood level will drop, to be sure, only not to zero.
 There is a hormone-based trick that can be used to determine whether testicle tissue was left behind in the body of the animal after a castration.
 The first step involves taking a blood sample.
-After that, a good amount of HCG (Human ChorionGonadotropine) is injected into the bloodstream of the animal.
-If there is any testicle tissue present in the body, then the HCG will stimulate that tissue to produce testosterone.
-If a gelding was castrated incompletely and still has a small piece of testicle left, then its testosterone level in the blood will increase following the injection.
+After that, a good amount of HCG (Human Chorionic Gonadotropin) is injected into the bloodstream of the animal.
+If there is any testicle tissue left behind in the body, then the HCG will stimulate that tissue to produce testosterone.
+So if a gelding was castrated incompletely and still has a small piece of testicle left, then its testosterone level in the blood will increase following the injection.
 A second blood sample is taken a few hours after the HCG injection.
-Laboratory testing of the two samples will demonstrate whether there is an increase in the testosterone level.
+Laboratory testing of the two samples will demonstrate whether there is an increase in the testosterone level or not.

-The testosterone level in this gelding is virtually zero in both samples; there is no increase whatsoever.
+The testosterone level in this gelding is virtually zero in both blood samples; there is no increase whatsoever.
 And so the animal has been properly castrated.
-His behaviour can be explained by the prolonged presence of male sex hormone in his blood.
+His behaviour can be explained by the prolonged presence of male sex hormone in his blood due to the postponed castration.
 That left traces in the animal’s brain and has perhaps permanently influenced its behaviour.
 Stallions that are castrated before puberty do not develop that macho-behaviour.
 Puberty in horses begins around the age of two.
 And so a stallion foal that is not eligible for breeding purposes is best castrated before it reaches the age of two: meaning as a yearling.

 castration of a yearling in a standing position